 Venture Capital and Private Equity Funding

 A major chunk of the action is in early-stage and growth-stage funding.
-Cybersecurity startups valuation is climbing fast, especially for companies using AI, automation, and zero trust frameworks.
-Cybersecurity investment analysis shows that private equity is consolidating the market, acquiring proven firms and streamlining operations for scale.
+Cybersecurity startup's valuation is climbing fast, especially for companies using AI, automation, and zero-trust frameworks.
+Cybersecurity investment analysis shows that private equity is consolidating the market, acquiring proven firms, and streamlining operations for scale.

 Growth in Public Markets